-At an MSC Summer School these students can learn about becoming a doctor and whether it would be the right career for them.
-They will receive the information, skills and above all the confidence they need to submit a strong application to medicine.
+The MSC Summer Schools programme is aimed at young people from areas of England where few students apply to study medicine.
+The summer schools allow students to learn about becoming a doctor and whether it would be the right career for them.
+Students receive the information, skills and above all the confidence they need to submit a strong application to medicine.

 Or hold a minimum of two of the following: